View Margery Schultheis's Obituary on scrantontimes.com and share memories

 Together, they built a life that took them to Virginia and New York before settling in Dunmore in 1984.
 She was a loving mother for almost 40 years and recently retired from her position as an office manager at a Moscow dental practice.

-Maggie enjoyed her time doting on her grandchildren and practicing yoga at the Wonderstone Gallery in Dunmore.
-To say that she will be missed is a vast understatement.

-She is survived by her husband, Lou; her son, Matthew, of Warminster, and his wife, Victoria, and grandson, Alexander (5); daughter, Lauren (Benjamin), of Moscow, and her husband, Michael, and granddaughter, Kira (9); and son, Michael, of Tunkhannock, and granddaughter, Molly (10).
+She is survived by her husband, Lou; her son, Matthew, of Warminster and his wife, Victoria, and grandson, Alexander (5); daughter, Lauren (Benjamin), of Moscow, and her husband, Michael, and granddaughter, Kira (9); and son, Michael, of Tunkhannock and granddaughter, Molly (10).
+Also surviving are her brother, John, of Greenfield Twp. and his wife, Michelle; her sister, Debra Scanlon, of Eynon and her husband, Andrew; her brother, Rudy, of Elmhurst and his wife, Marilyn; and her brother, Mark Podest, of Oklahoma; nieces and nephews; great-nieces and great-nephews; an aunt, Anne Kelemecz, of Binghamton, N.Y., and her husband, Frank; and many cousins.

 She was preceded in death by her parents, Rudolph and Margaret (Wahila) Podest.